 Tips To Make A Toddler Drink Alternative Milk

 Babies tend to have preferred tastes and flavors by the time they are 12 months old.
-It may be the reason why several babies refuse to shift from breast milk or formula to an alternative.
-Here are some tips that can help you make the transition comfortable.
+It may be the reason why several babies refuse to shift from breast milk or formula to a milk alternative.
+Here are some tips that can help you make the transition easier

 - Don’t introduce more than one alternative at a time.
 Instead, consult your doctor and feed the best suitable milk alternative to your toddler.
 For instance, if you are feeding soy milk, stick to it until your toddler adjusts to its taste and digestibility.
-Meanwhile, you can use other milk alternatives as ingredients, such as you may use coconut milk for preparing dishes for the toddler.
+Meanwhile, you can use other milk alternatives as ingredients, for example you may use coconut milk for preparing dishes for the toddler.

 - Give milk in a cup and not the bottle.
 Experts recommend transitioning babies from bottles to cups between 12 and 24 months (16).
 To make the transition gradual and smooth, train your toddler to use a sippy cup or a regular cup from six months of age.

 - Feed milk in the quantities recommended.
 For instance, babies between 12 and 24 months need to consume only 24 ounces of whole cow milk a day.
 Drinking too much milk will fill your little one’s tummy and reduce solid food intake.
-Besides, it increases the risk of iron deficiency anemia, especially if the weaning diet lacks iron-rich foods (17).
+Drinking more than 24 oz of cow’s milk per day also increases the risk of iron deficiency anemia, especially if the weaning diet lacks iron-rich foods (17).

-- Alter milk’s temperature to check your toddler’s preference.
+- Adjust the milk’s temperature per your toddler’s preference.
 For instance, some toddlers like warm milk rather than cold.
 If the toddler doesn’t like it that way, try serving cold milk.
 But while you do so, remember to use pasteurized milk only.